 The OED defines a networker as "...1 A person who operates from home or an external office via a computer network...
 2 A person who uses a network of professional or social contacts to further their career."

 The first networker definition here originally referred to the use of a computer network, whereas nowadays the notion of working from home or elsewhere remotely has merged significantly with the more modern meaning of networking, in the sense of contacts and communications.
 The point is that while a computer is probably significant in most forms of home or remote working, what matters most these days is the networking itself (communications and relationships), rather than there being a specific dependence on a computer network.

-The 1922 OED explains that network entered the English language by 1560, simply from the words 'net work', which referred to the act or process of fabricating a net from threads or wires.
+The 1922 OED explains that the network entered the English language by 1560, simply from the words 'net work', which referred to the act or process of fabricating a net from threads or wires.

-- we work (apply thought, commitment, effort)
+- we work (apply thought, commitment, and effort)

 - to create, grow, use, assist and enable